 A ristretto should be an even smaller, stronger coffee than espresso.

 This is done by running less water through the same amount of ground coffee.
-To ensure you get full extraction, the coffee should be a finer grind than for espresso.
-This will result in a very short, very strong coffee that is still aromatic.
+This is usually done by the Barista cutting extraction off when they get a 1:1 ratio of grounds to coffee out.
+This will result in a very short, strong coffee that is still aromatic and a little sweeter than espresso as the bitter notes are extracted last.

 Just like espresso, it can be used as the base for milky coffee drinks.
 One hot new example of this comes straight from Australia’s coffee capital – Melbourne.
 It’s the magic coffee: a 5oz drink that combines a double ristretto with textured milk.